 A thorough discussion with a primary care physician can help men make more informed decisions that weigh the risks and benefits of prostate cancer screening.
 At NCH, we also have an Active Surveillance Program to help patients with slow-growing, low-risk prostate cancers that may not warrant active treatment for some time, if at all.

 Our team of experts can properly diagnose and treat a wide range of prostate issues, including cancer.
-Employees can schedule a consultation by calling 847-618-6556.
+Schedule a consultation by calling 847-618-3700.